fox-squirrels-2013/do-or-dont-but-do/README.md

 ## Notes

 - use `thin start` to run the web server if you want to hide the asset pipeline noise
+- may need to add `Procfile` to get Heroku working
+  - line in Procfile: `web: bundle exec rails server -p $PORT`
+- To push pg database to Heroku: `heroku pg:push do-or-dont-but-do_development HEROKU_POSTGRESQL_? --app do-or-dont-but-do`
+  - where ? is the response from `heroku addons | grep POSTGRES`

 ---